SystemsApproach/security/systems.rst

 We focus on the first two, which are involved in remote login.
 We briefly discuss the purpose of SSH-CONN at the end of the section.

-.. [#] Version 3 of SSH (SSH3) is also being defined, but it is currently an experimental effort optimized for web-based use cases.
+.. [#] Version 3 of SSH (SSH3) has also been proposed, but it is currently an experimental effort that changes the underlying protocols used by SSH.
 For example, SSH3 runs on top of QUIC (which is UDP-based) instead of TCP.
 SSH2 remains the widely adopted standard.

 SSH-TRANS provides an encrypted channel between the client and server machines.
 It runs on top of a TCP connection.
 Any time a user uses an